NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 skilltree/skills-service:<version>
 ```
 :::tip
-Multiple properties separated by a comma
+Multiple properties are separated by a comma
 :::

 This example configures both Application and System properties: